-Net loss per common share is computed pursuant to section 260-10-45 of the FASB ASC.
+Net loss per common share is computed pursuant to section 260-10-45 of the FASB Accounting Standards Codification.
 Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of shares of common stock and potentially outstanding shares of common stock during each period.
-As of December 31, 2013, there were 5,200,000 options whose effect is anti-dilutive and not included in diluted net loss per share at December 31, 2013.
-The options may dilute future earnings per share.
+There were no potentially dilutive shares outstanding as of December 31, 2012 or 2011.